floriank/blog/content/post/using-phoenix-with-docker-part-3-containerization.md

 should give the image back to you.
 If you are not using [httpie](https://github.com/jkbrzt/httpie) yet, I do recommend it!

-So, for now, we can use this and modify our code, specifically the view that renders the image url (called `asset_url` at the moment):
+So, for now, we can use this and modify our code, specifically the view that renders the image url (called `asset_url`):

 ```elixir
 # /web/views/page_view.ex